Distal radius malunion

 Radial shortening

-1. Alter kinematics of DRUJ
+- affects normal kinematics of the DRUJ

 - ulnocarpal abutment